dkohlsdorf/mimic_generator/README.md

-# mimic_generator
+# Mimic Generator
-Generate Artificial Mimics From Dolphin Data
+Generate Artificial Mimics From Dolphin Data.
+Place all the whistles in the `whistles` folder, then run the `mkmimics.py` script.
+The results can be found in the `output` folder.